 Attorney Mediated Divorce:

 Divorce is emotionally and financially stressful.
 The traditional method of a litigated divorce is a laborious and lengthy process, with numerous potential court appearances.
 A much simpler solution is to pursue divorce mediation.
-At the Matrimonial Mediation Center, you will receive expert legal advice and direction from attorney mediators in a private, warm environment.
+At Matrimonial Mediation Services of Buffalo, you will receive expert legal advice and direction from attorney mediators in a private, warm environment.
 Instead of leaving the terms of your divorce up to a judge, the decisions will be in your hands, with the help of our guidance and legal advice.

 Once an agreement has been reached, we will draft all of the required legal documents and go to court on your behalf.
 Our mediated divorces take on average 1-3 months, compared to litigated divorces, which frequently take 1-2 years to resolve.
 The time you can save also translates into financial savings.
 Mediation with us is not about billable hours, but rather about separating you from your spouse in the most amicable, cost-effective way, while preserving relationships, especially where children are involved.

 This initial consult will provide you with an opportunity to learn more about our attorney mediated service and how this differs from what you will experience if you turn to litigated divorce proceedings or if you chose a non-attorney mediator.
 During this consult you will have a chance to explain the types of issues involved in your particular situation and ask any questions and concerns you may have.

 STEP 2: IN OFFICE COMPREHENSIVE ASSESSMENT

 Our comprehensive assessment involves a complete review of your financials, as well as a complete overview of a parental plan, if applicable.
 This session will address every aspect of your divorce or separation and give you an opportunity to have all of your questions answered.
 At the end of your session, we will be able to provide you with an exact cost of the entire process, from start to finish, as well as estimated time of completion.